-Rosie O’Donnell Calls Trump, ‘Mentally Unstable’ , Tells Americans They Have Three Weeks To Stop Him [Video]
+Rosie O’Donnell Calls Trump ‘Mentally Unstable,’ Tells Americans They Have Three Weeks To Stop Him [Video]

 “I know of no other previous president who as a developer enthusiastically sought and lavishly compensated mob associated concrete pouring contractors for his buildings, who bankrupted four casinos, who deliberately induced bankers to lend him money on real estate projects that were destined to go bankrupt because he knew they were ‘too big to fail,’ and who has an ex-wife who swore he raped her.”

 In the book, Hurt exposed the deepest recesses of the Trump business empire.
-According to him, the 70-year-old politician is not a misogynist, but hardly treats women well either.
+According to him, the 70-year-old politician is not a misogynist but hardly treats women well either.
 He said Mr. Trump promoted women with one hand and pulled them down with the other.
-He gave a classic example using his ex-wife, Ivana in his book, Lost Tycoon.
+He gave a classic example using his ex-wife Ivana in his book, Lost Tycoon.

 Donald Trump biographer Harry Hurt III says Trump booted him from his golf course last week https://t.co/fsZVetnafu https://t.co/KjbIwoXmgM